Different tire pressures

 - Check the tightness of the system

-When the brakes are heavily loaded, air bubbles form in the brake fluid
+When the brakes are subjected to heavy loads, air bubbles form in the brake fluid

-Rusted pistons in the brake calipers or in the working brake cylinders.
+The pistons in the brake calipers or in the wheel cylinders are rusted.

-Poor brake action with enough effort on the brake pedal
+Poor brake action with sufficient force on the brake pedal

-If the brake pedal travel is normal, then the brake linings are oiled or hardened
+If the brake pedal travel is normal, then the brake linings have become oily or hardened

 If the brake pedal travel is short, then there is a defect in the brake booster

-If the brake pedal stroke is long, one of the brake circuits is not working due to leaks
+If the brake pedal stroke is long, then one of the brake circuits is not working due to a leak

-- Check brake booster and replace defective parts
+- Check the brake booster and replace defective parts

 - Check the mechanism